Table of Contents

 Firstly, measure out the rice in a bowl and rinse with cold water.
 Keep rinsing until the water comes off clear.

-Soak the rice in cold water for 30 minutes.
+Then soak the rice in cold water for 30 minutes.

 After 30 minutes, place the rice in the rice cooker and then fill with water till the ‘3 cup line’.
 Place the piece of konbu inside the rice cooker.
 After, boil the rice.